kammradt/tutorial-express-mongodb/README.md

 > 5. We are now setting the new information in the `Text` that we found.
 This is really similar to what we learned in [this part: Updating data](#Updating-data)
 > 6. Now that our `Text` object has the new information, we will save it.
 > 7. We are now returning the updated version of the `Text`, so who requested knows everything was fine and the `Text` was updated.
-> 8. If some error occurred, we will send a message saying it with the right status.
+> 8. If some error occurred, we will send a message saying what wrong happened.